StuartJO/ThalamicGradients/README.md

 ## Getting the genes to download

-The list of from genes showing elevated expression in the human brain can be found in [Supplementary Table 2](https://static-content.springer.com/esm/art%3A10.1038%2Fs41593-018-0195-0/MediaObjects/41593_2018_195_MOESM4_ESM.xlsx) from this [paper](https://www.nature.com/articles/s41593-018-0195-0).
+The list of genes showing elevated expression in the human brain can be found in [Supplementary Table 2](https://static-content.springer.com/esm/art%3A10.1038%2Fs41593-018-0195-0/MediaObjects/41593_2018_195_MOESM4_ESM.xlsx) from this [paper](https://www.nature.com/articles/s41593-018-0195-0).
 They are in the sheet called "Brain".
 Copy these to a file called "BrainGenes.xlsx", give it the header "BrainGenes", and save to ./data/preprocessed.
 Note that some of these are affected by the notorious Excel gene/data issue, where some genes are mislabeled as a date.
 I obtained a mapping from gene names to Entrez IDs from [here](https://github.com/BMHLab/AHBAprocessing).
-Specifically, download [this file](https://figshare.com/ndownloader/files/13346303), then extract the columns "gene entrez_id" and "gene symbol" and put in a new excel file called "AHBA_entrez_ids.xlsx" and save it to ./data/preprocessed.
-In MATLAB then run:
+Specifically, download [this file](https://figshare.com/ndownloader/files/13346303), then extract the columns "gene entrez_id" and "gene symbol" and put in a new Excel file called "AHBA_entrez_ids.xlsx" and save it to ./data/preprocessed.
+In MATLAB run:

 ```
 FindAHBAEntrezIDs()
 ```
 ## Downloading the gene-expression data

-First we need all of the gene-expression data so run (please double check all the paths are correct for your system for all the shell script files)
+First, we need all of the gene-expression data so run (please double check all the paths are correct for your system for all the shell script files)

 ```
 ./code/preprocessing/DownloadGeneData.sh